HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/build-model/index.rst

 template for other, more complex models.

-First, we will provide a :ref:`description <lh_theory>` of the Les Houches model, establishing how many and which are the free parameters to be fitted. since Colibri works in the `evolution basis`, we will also :ref:`describe in detail <lh-evolution-basis>` what the PDFs to be fitted look like in this basis.
+First, we will provide a :ref:`description <lh_theory>` of the Les Houches model, establishing how many and which are the free parameters to be fitted.
+Since Colibri works in the `evolution basis`, we will also :ref:`describe in detail <lh-evolution-basis>` what the PDFs to be fitted look like in this basis.